 By assessing risks according to the aspects of probability of occurrence and risk extent, we classify them as low, medium and high risks, as shown in the graphic below.

 We report all risks classified as “high” and “medium.”
-Exceptions are possible, for example, risks from prior years that we can continue to list for the sake of reporting continuity although they are classified as “low” in the current reporting period.
+Exceptions are possible in specific cases: For the sake of reporting continuity, for example, we also report risks from prior years that are classified as low for the current reporting period.

-It should be noted that risks with an extent currently assessed as being small may in the future have a stronger impact than risks currently assessed as having a larger extent.
+It should be noted that risks with an extent currently assessed as being small may in the future acquire a larger extent than risks that are currently assessed as having a larger extent.
 This may be due to uncertainties that cannot be assessed at present and over which we have no influence.
-Uncertainties of this kind also give rise to risks that are currently unknown to us or that we presently consider to be insignificant and that may affect our business activities in the future.
+Uncertainties that cannot be assessed at present also give rise to risks that are currently unknown to us or that we presently consider to be insignificant and that may affect our business activities in the future.

 RISK CONTAINMENT MEASURES

 Risk management and insurance.
 To the extent possible and economically viable, we take out adequate Group-wide insurance cover for insurable risks.
-DeTeAssekuranz – a subsidiary of Deutsche Telekom AG – acts as an insurance broker for Group Insurance Management (part of Group Headquarters & Group Services).
-It develops and implements solutions for the Group’s operational risks using insurance and insurance-related tools and places them on the national and international insurance markets.
+DeTeAssekuranz GmbH – a wholly owned subsidiary of Deutsche Telekom AG – acts as an insurance broker for our Group Risk Management unit and supports insurance risk management.
+The company develops and implements solutions for the Group’s operational risks using insurance and insurance-related tools and places them on the national and international insurance markets.

 Taking out insurance cover is an essential option for our external risk transfer.
-The coverage of risks in our Group insurance programs requires the transfer of risk for the purpose of protecting the Group’s financial position.
-That means that the possible extent of the risk must have reached a volume “relevant for the Group” or the risks have to be bundled and managed at Group level to protect the Group’s interests (opportune reasons/cost optimization/risk reduction).
+The coverage of risks in our Group insurance programs requires the transfer of risk for the purpose of protecting the Group’s financial position (i. e., the possible risk extent reaches a volume “relevant for the Group”) or for risks to be bundled and managed at Group level to protect the Group’s interests (opportune reasons/cost optimization/risk reduction).

 Business Continuity Management (BCM).
-BCM is a process within operational security and risk management that helps protect business processes from the consequences of damaging incidents and disruptions.
-It ensures the continuation of business processes through ongoing analysis, assessment, and management of relevant risks for people, technology, infrastructure, supply and service relationships, and information.
-The aim is to identify potential threats at an early stage and to keep the impact and duration of a disruption of critical business processes to an acceptable minimum by ensuring appropriate resilience in the organization plus the ability to effectively cope with threats.
-9
+BCM is a support process within operational risk management that protects business processes from the consequences of damaging incidents and disruptions, and ensures the continuation of business processes through ongoing analysis, assessment, and management of relevant risks for people, technology, infrastructure, supply and service relationships, and information.
+The aim is therefore to identify potential threats at an early stage and to reduce the impact and duration of a disruption of critical business processes to an acceptable minimum by ensuring appropriate resilience in the organization plus the ability to effectively cope with threats.

-To this end, BCM identifies critical business processes and business processes requiring protection, including any supporting processes, process steps, and assets (people, technology, infrastructure, information, and supply and service relationships).
+For this, BCM identifies critical business processes and business processes needing protection including any supporting processes, process steps, and assets (people, technology, infrastructure, supply and service relationships, and information).
 Appropriate precautionary measures are also defined.
 In particular, Security Management works in coordination with the relevant units and process owners to analyze the possible consequences of external and internal threats with relevance for security, such as natural disasters, vandalism, or sabotage.
 Once the extent of potential losses and probability of occurrence have been assessed, preventive measures can be put in place and contingency plans developed.